NigelFell/CI_MS2_FourInALine/README.md

         1. As a First Time Visitor, I want to easily understand the main purpose of the site.
         2. As a First Time Visitor, I want to be able to easily play the Four in a Line game in a clear presentation that is responsive on different devices.
+        3. As a First Time Visitor, I want to be able to view how to play the game and the objective.
-        3. As a First Time Visitor, I want to be able to view current scores.
+        4. As a First Time Visitor, I want to be able to view current scores.
-        4. As a First Time Visitor, I want to be able to see who's turn it is next.
+        5. As a First Time Visitor, I want to be able to see who's turn it is next.
-        5. As a First Time Visitor, I want to be able to see see the winner.
+        6. As a First Time Visitor, I want to be able to see see the winner.
-        6. As a First Time Visitor, I want to be able to reset the game and start a new one.
+        7. As a First Time Visitor, I want to be able to reset the game and start a new one.

     -   #### Returning Visitor Goals